โš ๏ธ

 Grade A: 95%+

 Largest EPR fee discounts.
-Clear PET bottles, natural HDPE, aluminium cans, glass, uncoated kraft board.
+Clear PET bottles, natural HDPE, aluminum cans, glass, uncoated kraft board.

 Grade B: 80%+